+- Information Technology

-Information rmation Technology Allied Health . .
-1.5 D .
+- Allied Health

-Licensed Practical Nurse Business
+- Licensed Practical Nurse

+- Business

-A student must declare the intention to earn a certificate at the time of registration and apply for the certificate with the division dean after requirements have been completed.
+A student must declare the intention to earn a certificate at the time of registration and apply for the certificate with the Dean of Instruction after requirements have been completed.

 Transcripts

 A student's academic record includes course history, grades, cumulative grade point average and course work transferred from other institutions.
 Transcripts are available from the Office of the Registrar upon written request from the student.
 All requests will be filled within twenty-four (24) hours of receipt of the request.
 A fee of \$3.00 is charged for each transcript.